-So you bought a whole bunch of mock exams.
-Are you on track to finish all of them by CFA exam day?
+So you bought a whole bunch of CFA practice tests.
+Are you on track to finish all of them by exam day?

-Why is it important to complete all your CFA mock exams?
+Why is it important to complete all your CFA practice tests?

 Candidates who passed the CFA exams completed more mock exams

-When compared by CFA exam results, the conclusion was clear: candidates that pass the CFA exam complete more mock exams – nearly two whole mock exams more in Level 1.
+When compared by CFA exam results, the conclusion was clear: candidates that pass the CFA exam complete more mock exams – nearly 2 whole mock exams more in Level 1.

 Candidates who passed the CFA exams are also more likely to have met their mock exam targets